-People ask me how did I get into making pottery?
+People ask me how I got into making pottery?

 I did a degree in Ceramics at Loughborough in the late 1980’s and then had community arts roles before a self owned slip casting and tubelining pottery business in my 20’s, growing my wholesale and retail businesses before the advent of the internet!